Wednesday, 9 November 2011

 Okay!
 I hope you're getting excited about trying this bad boy out!
 I'll be back with a short tutorial on making the string heddles, and then we can thread up and get weaving!

-Thanks for stopping by, good luck and remember to leave a note or drop me an email if you have a question!
+Thanks for stopping by, good luck and remember to leave a note or drop me an email at heartsonfibreblog (at) gmail (dot) com if you have a question!